 The Gianicolo Residence is JCU's apartment-style, academic living community in Trastevere, just a 5 minute walk from the Guarini Campus and a 10 minute walk from the Tiber Campus.
 The building has 70 independent apartments housing 255 students.
 The apartments function as fully independent living units which include an equipped kitchen, 1-2 bathrooms, and a common area.
 It is important to note that the "common area" might not be a separate room (like a living room), rather additional seating space in the kitchen.
-As of Fall 2015, the Gianicolo Residence will be an entirely alcohol free residence building and will be housing a number of freshman students.
+During the Fall semester, the Gianicolo Residence is an entirely alcohol free residence building and houses a number of freshman students.

 The Gianicolo Residence is home to the Office of Housing and Residential Life and, like all of our housing options, is served by a team of Resident Assistants ready to assist students as they settle into life in Rome.